Fair Trade at RMIT

 Tea plucker in a fairtrade, organic tea plantation in India.
 Buy this tea from The Bean Project and Level 7 cafes on the City campus

-As a Fair Trade University we are committed to using fair trade products where possible on our campuses, and promoting fair and ethical trade.
-Click one of the tabs below to see how RMIT supports fair trade and how you can get involved.
+As a Fair Trade University we have continued to embed fair trade products where possible on our campuses, and promote fair and ethical trade through student and staff engagement initiatives.

 What is Fair Trade?